Renovamen/metallic/metacraft/datasets/README.md

-# Datasets for Meat-Learning
+# Datasets for Meta-Learning

 Some datasets and operations commonly used in meta-learning tasks, adapted from [Torchmeta](https://github.com/tristandeleu/pytorch-meta).

+In fact, it can be achieved by `import torchmeta` easily.
+I write the code just for understanding meta-dataset loading and minibatching better.

+&nbsp;
 ## Omniglot

 The Omniglot dataset contains 1623 handwritten characters (classes) collected from 50 alphabets.
 There are 20 examples associated with each character, where each example is drawn by a different human subject.
 It is first introduced by: